Nicolas Brigaut

-Nicolas Brigaut (1653–1686) was a French pirate and buccaneer active in the Caribbean.
+Nicolas Brigaut (c.
+1653–1686) was a French pirate and buccaneer active in the Caribbean.
 He was closely associated with fellow corsair Michel de Grammont.

 History

 Brigaut first went to sea in 1679, surviving a shipwreck before joining the flibustier (French buccaneer) fleet of Sieur de Grammont.
 Over the next few years he was part of their expeditions attacking Cumana, Maracaibo, and Cartagena.
 By 1683 he had risen to the position of quartermaster aboard the ship La Mutine commanded by Michiel Andrieszoon.
 Andrieszoon sailed up the American east coast to Boston to resupply in late 1684.
 While there Brigaut purchased a 40-ton sloop of his own.

 Now in command of his own vessel, he and other buccaneers gathered off the coast of Caracas for another raid which never materialized.
 The pirates dispersed, and Brigaut left to find Grammont, with whom he sailed in a 1685 attack on Campeche alongside Laurens de Graaf.
 While there Brigaut transferred to command of a captured Spanish galliot.
 Afterwards he sailed for Roatan, where he rendezvoused with Grammont's ship Le Hardi.
 Grammont and Brigaut conspired to attack the Spanish again at Saint Augustine, Florida, possibly with help from English colonists in Charleston.

 They arrived off Florida at the end of April 1686.
 Grammont sent Brigaut ahead to Matanzas Inlet to capture guides and interpreters and gather intelligence on Saint Augustine.
 Brigaut's men captured several Indians and Spaniards but were attacked by a contingent of Spanish soldiers.
 Brigaut's forces retreated to their ship; during the night a storm forced his ship aground.
 The Frenchmen tried to come ashore but met resistance, then failing to free the galliot, they returned to the beach and marched overland to await rescue by Grammont.
 The Governor of Florida sent additional soldiers who attacked Brigaut and his men, slaughtering over forty of them (including their Spanish prisoners) and leaving alive only Brigaut, a black sailor named Diego, and a young boy.